Fiona Gubelmann

 Fiona Gubelmann (born March 30, 1980) is an American actress.
 She starred as Jenna in the 2011–2014 FX comedy series Wilfred, and as starred as Dr. Morgan Reznick in the ABC medical drama The Good Doctor.
-Gubelmann has appeared in a number of single-episode roles in television, including CSI: NY, My Name Is Earl, Knight Rider and Don't Trust The B---- in Apartment 23 as well as a handful of films including Employee of the Month and Downstream.
+Gubelmann has appeared in a number of single-episode roles in television, including CSI: NY, My Name Is Earl, Knight Rider and Don't Trust the B— in Apartment 23 as well as a handful of films including Employee of the Month and Downstream.

-Early life
+Early life and education

 Fiona Gubelmann was born in Santa Monica, California.
 She began acting and dancing in preschool, and her mother enrolled her in dance classes as a child.
 Her first play was at the age of four in a ballet version of The Cabbage Patch Kids.
 As a child and teenager, she attended drama camps in the summer, acted in local community theater, and became involved in the drama department at her school.
 She enrolled at the University of California, Los Angeles (UCLA), where she was a pre-medical major.
 She successfully auditioned for a play during her freshman year.
 She found she enjoyed acting so much that she switched her major to theater.
 During her time as an undergraduate, she volunteered with ArtsBridge, a program for at-risk youth in the Los Angeles area.

 She graduated from UCLA in 2002, and went on to study acting at the Beverly Hills Playhouse (performing in plays with the organization's Katselas Theater Company).